dustinpfister/videoground-beta-world/videos/audio-generator-1/README.md

 Playing raw data 'stdin' : Unsigned 8 bit, Rate 8000 Hz, Mono
 ```

 By default the data will be treated as 8bit Unsigned samples at a rate of 8 kHz, or in other words 8,000 bytes per second where each byte value is a sound sample.
-There are of course many options for changing the sample depth, and the sample rate, as well as the number of channels.
-However for this project at least, the focus is more so on writing code that has to do with generating sample data that will then be played back with a command such as this, or a similar tool such as arecord.
+There are of course many options for changing the sample depth, sample rate, as well as the number of channels and so forth.

+However the main focus with this project has to do with writing code that will generate data that can then be used with aplay, or a similar command.
+Regardless of what the sample depth and rate is there are things like waveforms, wave tables, harmonics, and so forth.
+I will then want to at least start some JavaScript files that contain code that I can use to create sounds.
+I am sure that I will not get every little detail solid with this project, but I have to start somewhere when it comes to this.

 ## What the main goals with audo-generator-1 are

 The goals with this first collection of videos should be to work out a first set of tools to make videos that have to do with audio synthesis, along with some demos videos that work on top of these tools.
-Nothing major or final this time around, just the first collection of  files to which I will then refine in future collections.
+Nothing major or final this time around, just the first collection of files to which I will then refine in future collections like this.

 ### JS files

-There are three main javascript files that I have thus far that include a file with javascript code that is used to create audio sample data, a file to draw sample data, and a common utility library that I use between the two as well as in the various video files.
+There are three main JavaScript files that I have thus far that include a file with JavaScript code that is used to create audio sample data, a file to draw sample data, and a common utility library that I use between the two as well as in the various video files.

 * have a samp\_tools.js file that will be a collection of common methods used by all libs of concern.
 * have a samp\_create.js file that contains code for generation of audio sample data by way of algorithms.